sourdough bagels recipe

 7. Proof: Arrange bagels evenly spaced on prepared pan.
 Cover with plastic wrap and rest for about 1 hour, or until bagels look slightly puffy.
 Meanwhile, preheat oven to 500°F and set out toppings.
 Heat boiling pot over medium-high heat and bring to a soft boil.

-8. Boil: Drop bagels one or two at a time into the pot for 1 minute, flipping once halfway through with a spider strainer spoon.
+8. Boil: Drop bagels three at a time into the pot and boil for 1 minute on each side.
 Allow excess water to drain off before returning each bagel to the prepared pan.
 Sprinkle with desired toppings while the bagels are still damp.

 9. Bake: Bake on the center rack for 15 minutes.
 Then lower the oven temperature to 475°F and bake for 5-7 more minutes, or until bagels are golden brown.
 (Rotate pan once if bagels aren't browning evenly.)